Year-Round Shelter

 Where are the pods going to be moved to?
 Or are they not going ti be utilized anymore.
 Seems like a waste of funds for those.

-Dvmomof3 asked over 1 year ago
+Dvmomof3 asked almost 2 years ago

 Thanks for reaching out.
 The Safe Rest Pod structures currently in use at this site are owned by Washington County.
 When the temporary Safe Rest Pods on SW 17th Ave site concludes, Washington County will be removing these pod structures for use at another site within Washington County.
 The location of a future site for the pods has not yet been identified, but sites are being considered.